zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 1. Open a terminal window.

   - If you are using the Guacamole desktop provided for this lab, you can double-click the **Terminal Window** shortcut on the desktop.
-  - If you created your own custom compute instance, then open a terminal window on your local machine.
-In this case, be sure that you have configured your machine and compute instance to display graphical applications.
-You can find help in Appendix A, B, and C at the end of this workshop.
+  - If you created your own custom compute instance, then open a terminal window on your local machine and connect to your compute instance.

 2. Switch to the `oracle` user, and enter the password (`Ora4U_1234`).

-If you are using the Guacamole desktop, you can skip this step because you are automatically signed in as the `oracle` user.
+  *If you are using the Guacamole desktop, you can skip this step because you are automatically signed in as the `oracle` user in the terminal window.*

     ```nohighlighting
     $ <copy>su - oracle</copy>